Congressional Democrats are bringing special guests to Trump's joint address

 Rep. Val Demings (D-FL) invited Christine Leinonen.
 She is the mother of Christopher Leinonen, who died along with his boyfriend in the Pulse nightclub shooting in Orlando.

-Rep. Elizabeth Esty (D-CT) invited Waterbury Police Chief Vernon L. Riddick, Jr. Etsy, whose district includes Newton, said she will be working with Vernon on solutions to gun violence.
+Rep. Elizabeth Esty (D-CT) invited Waterbury Police Chief Vernon L. Riddick, Jr. Etsy, whose district includes Newtown, said she will be working with Vernon on solutions to gun violence.

 HEALTHCARE FOCUSED GUESTS: